railorena/GenePredict_Benchmark/README.md

 ```sh
   $ java -jar geneRFinderClient.jar training1 orfs
 ```
-This execution will download file *orfs.fasta* from dataset *training1*.
+This execution will download file *orfs.fasta* from dataset *training1* and save it into the current folder.